Dynamic-Capital/Dynamic-Capital/docs/dynamic_engines_usage.md

 execution_agent = agents["execution"]
 ```

+_Optimisation tips:_
-_Best practice:_ Override only the personas you need by passing either an instance or factory into `configure_dynamic_start_agents`; `prime_dynamic_start_agents()` then locks in the replacements and keeps them available for reuse.
+- Override only the personas you need by passing either an instance or factory into `configure_dynamic_start_agents`; `prime_dynamic_start_agents()` then locks in the replacements and keeps them available for reuse.
 This pattern mirrors how the production persona chain daisy-chains analysis, execution, and risk evaluations while letting you inject zone- or task-specific variants on demand.【F:dynamic_ai/agents.py†L874-L940】
+- Share persona caches between services through `prime_dynamic_start_agents()` during boot to reduce cold-start latency.
+- Capture persona output metadata (confidence, latency) so downstream engines can make routing decisions using real-world performance signals.

 ## 3. Model levels and zones with `DynamicZoneRegistry`